I’m super excited to review the new Casio PX-870 digital piano, which has just been released in the US.

 When it comes to piano sound itself, I wouldn’t say that the PX-870 sounds better, that’s really a matter of personal taste.

-Both pianos sound incredible and you’ll hardly find something better sounding in their class.
+Both pianos sound very good and you’ll hardly find something better sounding in this price range.

 What the YDP-143 doesn’t give you compared to the Casio is the ability to control various aspects of sound like resonance, damper noise, key on/off noise, etc.